apache/flink-web/community.md

   </tr>
 </table>

-<b style="color:red">Please make sure you are subscribed to the mailing list you are posting to!</b> If you are not subscribed to the mailing list, your message will either be rejected (dev@ list) or you won't receive the response (user@) list.
+<b style="color:red">Please make sure you are subscribed to the mailing list you are posting to!</b> If you are not subscribed to the mailing list, your message will either be rejected (dev@ list) or you won't receive the response (user@ list).

 ## IRC